andreasdominik/SusiTime/docs/src/index.md

 The framework allows for setting up skills/apps the same way as with the Python libraries.
-However, according to the more functional programming style in Julia more direct interactions are provided.
+However, according to the more functional programming style in Julia, more direct interactions are provided and technical stuff (such as siteId, sessionId, callback-functions, etc.) are handled transparently by the framework in the background.

 As an example, the function `listenIntentsOneTime()` can be used without a callback-function.
 Recognised intent and payload are returned as function value.

-On top of this, SnipsHermesQnD comes with simple question/answer method to ask questions answered by *Yes* or *No* (`askYesOrNo()` and `askYesOrNoOrUnknown()`).
+On top of `listenIntentsOneTime()`, SnipsHermesQnD comes with a simple question/answer methods to ask questions answered by *Yes* or *No* (`askYesOrNo()` and `askYesOrNoOrUnknown()`).
 As a result, it is possible to get a quick user-feedback without leaving